Fidel Barajas: International career

 Barajas has represented both the United States and Mexico youth national teams.

 Barajas competed in a UEFA Development Tournament in May 2022 with the USYNT, playing against the youth squads of Portugal, Italy and Belgium.
-He tallied an assist in the match against Belgium, a 0-3 victory, and also played against the youth teams of Argentina and Uruguay.
+He tallied an assist in the match against Belgium, a 0–3 victory, and also played against the youth teams of Argentina and Uruguay.

 For Mexico, Barajas played for the Mexico U-17's at the International Dream Cup in Japan in June 2022.
 He featured in matches against Japan, South Korea, and Uruguay, scoring one goal against South Korea and contributing two assists against Uruguay.
 Barajas rejoined Mexico in October 2022 for the UNCAF FIFA Forward U-16 Tournament in Honduras.
 Fidel appeared in all four matches, scoring one goal and contributing four assists, as Mexico ended as runners-up in the tournament final.

+Barajas was selected for the 2023 CONCACAF U-17 Championship by Mexico and helped lead them to win the tournament.
+He started all seven matches and contributed three goals and five assists.
+He played 74 minutes in the final, against the U.S., and had a hand in setting up two of Mexico's three goals to lift the trophy in Guatemala City.
+In addition to winning the title, Barajas and Mexico earned qualification for the 2023 FIFA U-17 World Cup in Indonesia in the following November.